ZeusOfTheCrows/zeusofthecrows.github.io/index.md

 **/!\ data warning: most showcase pages have large images, be wary if using a metered network**

-new here? check the stuff i think is least crap:
+new here? [visit my personal subdirectory](/stadt/), or check the stuff i think is least crap:

 * [Dsegstended font](/other/fonts#dsegstended)
 * [Amber Terminal Wallpaper Engine](/desktops/wpengine#amber-dec-terminal)